darkreactions/rapid/README.md

 1. cifs - Contains the Crystallographic Information Files
 2. images - Contains side vial images of each experiment performed
 3. xrd/xy - Contains xy files for XRD data
-4. 0042.perovskitedata_RAPID.csv - Escalate generated data file including 75 experimental and chemical features.
-This CSV file is used in visualization and machine learning. (see "Perovskite Dataset Description" for feature explanations)
+4. 0042.perovskitedata_RAPID.csv - Escalate generated data file including 8 experimental features (with "_rxn_" as header prefix) and 67 chemical features (with "_feat_" as header prefix).
+The detailed explanations of these features are listed in "Explanation of Features-Descriptors" section in "Perovskite Dataset Description.pdf".
+This CSV file is used in visualization and machine learning.
-5. 0042.perovskitedata_RAPID_full.csv - Complete escalate generated data file with all 787 features, including "_raw_" features describing experiment details.
+5. 0042.perovskitedata_RAPID_full.csv - This escalate generated data file contains the same experiments as "0042.perovskitedata_RAPID.csv" but has all 787 features, including additional "_raw_" features describing experiment details (see "Explanation of Features-Descriptors" section in "Perovskite Dataset Description" for the explanations of "_raw_" prefix).
 The csv file is not used for visualization or machine learning.
 6. image_list.json - Keeps track of all image files in the image folder
 7. ml_data.pkl - Python pickle file containing ML results
 8. inventory.csv - Chemical inventory data